 in all essential parts of the service the music of the Church continued the same, as in her prefaces, prayers, chants for the Gospel, for the Credo, and for the different offices of night and day.
 Here the severity of the tones added solemnity to the majestic strain, which, when accompanied with the peculiar pronunciation of the Italians, must have attained its highest beauty.

-Such a solemn, majestic, and even severe high beauty connected to church music might seem strange to modern folk who are used to “guitar masses” or rock-band performances on a regular basis.
+Such a solemn, majestic, and even severe high beauty connected to church music might seem strange to modern folk who are accustomed to “guitar masses” or rock-band performances on a regular basis.
 But it does bid us reconsider the purpose of Church music, and why we do what we do.
 If we are called to “worship the Lord in the beauty of holiness” (Ps.
 96:9) and to work this all out in “fear and trembling” (Phil.
 2:12), it makes sense why the medievals cherished sacred church music the way they did.
 And given the current confusion over “worship wars” I think we would do well to learn as much from them as we possibly can.

 In the “Sursum Corda” we are called to “lift up our hearts” to the Lord who is in heaven (Lam.
 3:41).
 Thus it stands to reason that church music should possess a feeling of holiness to it (being set apart) and heavenliness (angelic, etherial?) as well.
 Heaven is where we are headed (ad orientum) and so Church music should help us focus our energies and orient our entire selves (body, soul, and spirit) in a heavenward direction.